keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 information, making it easier to understand and analyze the performance of your applications.

-Common usage of this feature may include:
+Common uses of this feature include:

 - adding commit id or references related to your GitOps/ CI-CD tooling
 - referring to different stages and actors